 Panic Attacks and Panic Disorder are two different things.
 Panic disorder is when you have repeated attacks and live in fear of them happening.
 But a panic attack is a one-time event.
 Panic disorder is more severe.
 It can lead to avoidance of certain situations or places.
 It can also create significant disruptions in your life.
 Certain events or conditions can trigger panic attacks but can also occur without any obvious trigger.
 Therapies and medication help in the treatment of the panic disorder.
 Panic attacks are usually treated with self-care and relaxation techniques.

 What Causes a Panic Disorder?

-There is no one answer to this question, as panic disorder can develop for different reasons in different people.
+There is no one answer to this question, as panic disorder can develop for different reasons in different people of all ages.
 Yet, some risk factors may make someone more likely to develop panic disorder.
 They may have a family history of anxiety or depression, experienced a traumatic event, or have used specific substances (such as alcohol or drugs).
 If you have any of these risk factors, it does not mean that you will develop panic disorder.
 But it may increase your chances.

 If you are experiencing panic attacks or have developed panic disorder, it is vital to seek professional help.
-This can be in the form of therapy, medication, or both.
+This can be in the form of medication to treat panic attack, therapy, or both.
 Self-care and relaxation techniques may also help manage symptoms.